-– A cannabis plant’s THC content is expressed as a percentage of mg/g.
+– A cannabis plant’s THC content is expressed as mg/g or as a percentage of mg per gram.
 This is often referred to as “potency.”

 – THC is intoxicating and can produce a variety of intended effects, but consuming too much or choosing a product with a high potency potential can produce harmful or negative effects.

 – THC content is indicated on the packaging of any cannabis product sold on OCS.ca.

 – THC ranges shown on our product pages are provided by cannabis producers and may differ from ranges specified on the actual packaging.

 Of the more than 100 cannabinoids in the cannabis plant, tetrahydrocannabinol (THC) is the one principally responsible for the psychoactive and intoxicating effects of cannabis consumption.

 Live cannabis plants contain tetrahydrocannabinolic acid (THCA), the non-active version of this compound.
 When cannabis is decarboxylated through heating to a high temperature, drying or curing, the acid molecule (the “A” in THCA) drops off, and the THC is activated.
 This results in the effects we associate with consuming THC.
 It also means that cannabis in its fresh form is not yet active with THC.

 THC interacts with the body’s endocannabinoid system (ECS).
 Studies suggest this system plays a role in regulating stress recovery, protecting our nervous system, activating our immune system response and regulating our homeostatic balance (our overall state of optimal health, function and stability).

 Put simply, your ECS is made up of two things:

 1) Cannabinoid receptors, present in nearly every region of your central nervous system and brain, as well as many other areas of the body, including your immune system; and